WeMoveEU/civisensu/README.md

 names for different Civi environments (test, prod, etc).

 Once these settings are saved, you should be able to see the execution result of jobs in Sensu.

+## Stripe errors
+This feature uses the fatal error handler to send a Sensu warning whenever a fatal error occurs and the error message contains "stripe" (regardless of case).
+The Sensu check is called `civicrm_stripe_webhook` and the procedure to use this feature is the same as for the job execution results above.